ReadShade/readshade.github.io/docs/addons/shadertoggler.md

 IsActiveAtStartup=False
 ```

-The file will be where the game exe/add-on is.
+## Conclusion

+With the Shader Toggler, you can now disable or toggle shaders in games.
+Remember to save your progress and repeat the process for other shaders.
+Good luck and happy shader hunting!

-Also here is a image from in game with the effect disabled:
+Here is an image from in-game with the effect disabled:

 ![](images/shadertoggler/shadertoggler16.png)

 > Chromatic Aberration - Off

-## Conclusion

-OK, Now that we are done you can keep in mind that.
-If there are more shaders to hunt down you can always click New again and add a new group.

-Good luck and happy Shaders Hunting.